ssubedi09/CAPM-Analysis/README.md

 Where $w_i$ is the weight (percentage) of the stock in the portfolio.

 **Application:**
-If a manager wants a "Market Neutral" portfolio (Beta = 0) or a "Defensive" portfolio (Beta = 0.8) during a recession, they adjust weights mathematically.
+If you want a "Market Neutral" portfolio (Beta = 0) or a "Defensive" portfolio (Beta = 0.8) during a recession, you can adjust weights mathematically.
+It becomes an optimization problem.

 **Example:**
 You have a portfolio with 50% **NVDA** ($\beta=2.30$) and 50% **LLY** ($\beta=0.34$).